 3One (1) unit may be in Concepts of Agriscience or Introduction to Agriscience, and a second unit may be earned by completing two (2) of the following three (3) courses: Science of Agriculture Plants, Science of Agriculture Animals, and Science of Agricultural Environment.
 Two (2) units may be in the following courses if the student completes the required course sequence ending with Healthcare & Clinical Services II, Aquaculture II, Forestry II, Robotics/Engineering II, Polymer Science II or Careers in Polymer Science, Horticulture II or Horticulture Landscape and Turf grass, Engineering II or Applied Engineering Concepts, Health Sciences II or Workplace and Employment Skills in Health Sciences.
-Beginning school year 2008-2009 for all entering eighth graders, one (1) unit must be a labbased physical science.
+Beginning school year 2008-2009 for all entering eighth graders, one (1) unit must be a lab-based physical science.
 The allowable lab-based physical science courses are Physical Science, Chemistry, AP Chemistry, Physics, AP Physics B, AP Physics C - Electricity and Magnetism, AP Physics C - Mechanics, Polymer Science II, and Robotics/Engineering II.
 IB-DP Physics I, IB-DP Physics II, MYP Chemistry, and IB-DP Chemistry may be accepted as allowable lab-based physical science courses for students enrolled in the IB program.
 MYP Biology and IB-DP Biology I may be accepted in lieu of the Biology I requirement for students enrolled in an IB program.
 Effective with school year 2013-14, up to two (2) of the four (4) required science units (excluding Biology I) may be earned by completing Agriculture and Natural Resources I & II.
-One (1) credit allowed shall be awarded for Biology II, one-half (1⁄2) credit shall be awarded for Botany, and one-half (1⁄2) credit shall be awarded for Field Experiences in Science.
+One (1) credit allowed shall be awarded for Biology II, one-half (1⁄2) credit shall be awarded for Field Experiences in Science.
 Effective with eighth graders of school year 2013-14, Introduction to Agriscience may be taken in the eighth grade for Carnegie unit credit.

 4Based on the 2011 Mississippi Social Studies Framework, A.P.
 World History can be accepted in lieu of the required World History from the Age of Enlightenment to Present course.
 A.P.
 United States History can be accepted in lieu of the required U.S. History from Post-reconstruction to Present course.
-A.P Government and Politics: United States can be accepted in lieu of the required United States Government course.
 A.P.
+Government and Politics: United States can be accepted in lieu of the required United States Government course.
+A.P.
 Macroeconomics or A.P.
 Microeconomics can be taken in lieu of the required Economics course.
 A.P.
 Human Geography can be accepted in lieu of the required Geography course.
 MYP World Geography is accepted in lieu of the required Geography course for students enrolled in the IB program.
 IB-DP History of the Americas I is accepted in lieu of the required Mississippi Studies, Economics, and/or U.S. Government courses for students enrolled in the IB program.
+MYP U.S. Government is accepted in lieu of the required Government course for students enrolled in the IB program.
+The program course for students enrolled in the IB program.
+MYP U.S. Government is accepted in lieu of the required Government course for students enrolled in the IB program.
 MYP U.S. Government is accepted in lieu of the required Government course for students enrolled in the IB program.
 Effective with eighth graders of school year 2013-14, Mississippi Studies and Geography may be taken in the eighth grade for Carnegie unit credit.